Open House: Frederik and Mary’s Future Home to go Public

 Click here to read more about Amalienborg at TRF.Filed under Danish Royals

-Tagged Crown Prince Frederik, Crown Princess Mary, Frederik VIII's Palace (Amalienborg), Palaces, Renovations, Residences.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Frederik VIII's Palace (Amalienborg), Palaces, Renovations, Residences.